KalebClark/InfoWindow/README.md

 Rapsberry pi powered e-ink display for displaying information in an always on state.
 There are several other iterations of this project online, but they didnt do quite what I wanted them to.
 This is my version.
 Also keeping up my python skills as they dont get used as much as they used to!
+*Please be aware that this version is built for the v2 version of the e-ink screen!*

 The functionality is not meant to be an "end all solution for calendaring and Todo lists" The intent is to provide an *always  on* display to show me what is coming up next.
 I can then check in browser, phone, etc for details and updates